SlashNetUA/EnterpriseScrolls/manuals/exdos-man-en/exdos-6using-disk.md

 `SAVE "tape:filename"` **\[Enter\]**

-It is also possible to COPY from one filing system to the other.
+It is also possible to [COPY](../dos-commands/cmd-copy.md) from one filing system to the other.
 Refer to the command reference section for details.
 NOTE: Protected files cannot be copied.

 ## Disks and the word processor

-SAVE and LOAD operations on word processor files behave in the same way as on the tape system.
+SAVE and LOAD operations on [Word Processor](../../software/st-wp.md) files behave in the same way as on the tape system.

-It is possible to pass commands to EXDOS and to enter the command screen from the word processor.
+It is possible to pass commands to EXDOS and to enter the command screen from the [Word Processor](../../software/st-wp.md).
 Let us try some examples.
 First we must enter word processor mode.

 Type: